AlexTISYoung/snipar/README.md

 # Documentation

-It is recommended to work through the tutorial: https://github.com/AlexTISYoung/SNIPar/blob/master/docs/tutorial.rst
+It is recommended to work through the tutorial: https://snipar.readthedocs.io/en/latest/tutorial.html

-and read the guide: https://snipar.readthedocs.io/en/latest/guide.html

-Documentation for the modules and scripts is at: https://snipar.readthedocs.io/en/latest/

 # Virtual Environment
 We highly recommend using a python distribution such as Anaconda 3 (https://store.continuum.io/cshop/anaconda/).